DE1-Engineering-Mathematics/module-resources/tutorial_sheets/04B-eigenproblems.md

 -----------------------------------------------------------------------------------

-### Problem 10.
+### Problem 9.
-For each of the following matrices, find an invertible matrix which diagonalizes it.
+For each of the following matrices, find an invertible matrix which diagonalizes it._(click 'toggle answer' to see the definition for a diagonalisable matrix)_

 <div class = "answer">An $n \times n$ matrix $A$ is said to be diagonalisable if it can be written on the form  $A = PDP^{-1}$,
 where $D$ is a diagonal $n \times n$ matrix with the eigenvalues of $A$ as its entries and $P$ is a nonsingular $n \times n$ matrix consisting of the eigenvectors corresponding to the eigenvalues in $D$</div>